IamAdiSri/auth-id/README.md

 1. freq of function words (Done)
 2. freq of punctuation
 3. freq. of personal pronouns and adjective.
+(Done)

 ## Structural features